 Nursery Parents information

-This half term our topic is ‘Growing’ below are some of the core books we will be focusing on during the next 5 weeks.
+This half term our topic is ‘Light and Dark’ below are the core books we will be focusing in on during the next 6 weeks

 The Early Years Framework consists of 7 learning areas which are:

 Below is a brief explanation of what your child will be learning in each of the 7 areas and how you can help them at home.